 The simplest way for entities to provide their 20% share is to directly pay for eligible items, and the program will then reimburse the entity at 80%, leaving the 20% share.
-However, many other items can be used to cover the 20% share with appropriate documentation, including:
+However, many other items can be used towards the matching share with appropriate documentation, including:

-- Force account labor (employees of entity working on the project, either in-field or in project/grant administration); - o Timesheets, proof of salary, and proof of payment to the employee are required. - Donation of private funds; - Value of volunteer and/or in-kind labor, donated and/or in-kind equipment, donated and/or in-kind materials, and donated land at fair market value; - These items may only be used to cover recipient's 20% share and are never a reimbursable expense, i.e. cannot receive cash reimbursement for item that was not actually spent in cash.
-Volunteer, in-kind, and donation values exceeding the 20% share will not be reimbursed. - General volunteer labor rate calculated using current independent sector.org rate for Virginia. - In kind equipment costs will require a time log, land donation requires an appraisal, other items require proof of fair market value determination. - Other federal, state, local, and private grants; - Eligible as long as the requirements are not in conflict RTP regulations. - In some cases, combined federal funds cannot exceed 95% of the total project costs.
+- Force account labor (employees of entity working on the project, either in-field or in project/grant administration); - o Timesheets, proof of salary, and proof of payment to the employee are required. - Donation of private funds; - Value of volunteer and/or in-kind labor, donated and/or in-kind equipment, donated and/or in-kind materials, at fair market value; - These items may only be used to cover recipient's 20% share and are never a reimbursable expense, i.e. cannot receive cash reimbursement for item that was not actually spent in cash.
+Volunteer, in-kind, and donation values exceeding the 20% share will not be reimbursed. - o General volunteer labor rate calculated using current independent sector.org rate for Virginia.
+As of February 2024, the posted rate was \$32.59 per hour. - In kind equipment costs will require a time log, other items require proof of fair market value determination. - Other federal, state, local, and private grants;

+- Eligible as long as the requirements are not in conflict RTP regulations. - In some cases, combined federal funds cannot exceed 95% of the total project costs.
 Any projects planning to use federal funds for more than 95% of the total project costs should consult with DCR prior to submission.

-All volunteer or in-kind labor; donated or in-kind materials, equipment, and services; donated land; and in-house or consultant administrative costs must meet three primary requirements to be eligible:
+All volunteer or in-kind labor; donated or in-kind materials, equipment, and services; and in-house or consultant administrative costs must meet three primary requirements to be eligible: